 of conflict and usually posits a strong third party actor as one effective way of guaranteeing peace.
 Intergroup contact research hints that intergroup contact can create cooperative norms and institutions that serve the same function as a strong third party.
 Improving relations – especially improving trust – through

-psychological interventions like intergroup contact can help groups overcome commitment problems
+psychological interventions like intergroup contact can help groups overcome trust problems

 and reduce the likelihood of violence.